mwbowers/mwbowers.github.io/reference/datagate-client/iadg-transaction-class.md

 Methods are provided to accept and cancel database modifications occuring within the boundaries of the transaction ([Commit](iadg-transaction-class-commit-methods.html) and [Rollback](iadg-transaction-class-rollback-method.html) respectively).

-DCS provides two types of transaction objects - automatic and manual transactions, both of which implement **IAdgTransaction** .
+DG provides two types of transaction objects - automatic and manual transactions, both of which implement **IAdgTransaction** .

 Manual transactions objects are constructed by the **AdgConnection.BeginTransaction** method.
 The database provider begins a transaction context upon successful construction of the manual transaction object.
 The behavior of the manual transaction with regard to the **Commit** and **Rollback** methods is database provider platform-dependent.
 Some providers may end the transaction context after a call to **Commit** or **Rollback** , while others may continue the transaction context after these method calls.